hpc/charliecloud/doc/ch-image.rst

     this case.

   :code:`--force[=MODE]`
-    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot`, :code:`seccomp` (the default), or :code:`none`.
+    Use unprivileged build with root emulation mode :code:`MODE`, which can be :code:`fakeroot`, :code:`seccomp` (the default), or :code:`none`.
 See section “Privilege model” below for details on what this does and when you might need it.